Sino-Soviet relations from 1969 to 1991: Resumed Diplomacy 1979 - 1989

-For China, the instability on the northern border was increasingly seen as an unnecessary threat to the regime's existence and a thorn in the side of Chinese economic reforms.
+For China, the instability on the northern border was increasingly seen as an unnecessary threat to the regime's existence and a thorn in the side of the reform and opening up.
 According to Gilbert Rozman, the rise of Deng Xiaoping and Chen Yun meant "the leftist line of opposing most post-Stalin reforms in the Soviet Union could now be replaced by appreciation for reforms in a socialist system."
 The post-Stalinist Soviet Union was no longer seen as a revisionist empire but instead a potential trade partner in economic reform.
 This ideological turn brought about a political and diplomatic shift, as China tentatively reached out to the USSR.
 "Having normalized its relations with the United States, for the purpose of providing a peaceful environment, Deng also sought improved relations with the Soviet Union.
 The Chinese had good reasons to seek normalization with the Soviet Union.
 The Sino-Soviet conflict remained a destabilizing factor for China.
 With the border issue unsettled and Soviet military deployments in Siberia and Mongolia, the Soviet Union was perceived as the gravest threat to China's security." - Gilbert RozmanGetting to the negotiating table proved troublesome.
 In September 1979, the parties began meeting, but failed to agree on what issues should be covered.
 The USSR sought to focus on bilateral relations between the two nuclear powers, while the PRC was concerned with current Soviet engagements in neighboring countries, specifically Vietnam and Mongolia; the PRC remained worried about the potential of Soviet military encirclement.
 While the Soviet Union sought to establish bilateral diplomatic relations, for China, there were two major issues that needed to be tackled before normalization of diplomatic relations.
 These "obstacles" were the Soviet military deployment in Mongolia and along the PRC borders, and Soviet aid in support of Vietnam's invasion and occupation of Cambodia.
 China refused to begin any discussion of diplomatic or party relations until these obstacles were removed.
 The Soviets responded by refusing to unilaterally agree to any of the demands, instead insisting on bilateral relations first.
 Since neither side would negotiate, the attempts to meet stalled.